What is a firewall?

 With the firewall set up properly, the safety of your computer can be guaranteed.
 Here are some tips for you to improve your firewall security:

 - Always keep firewalls updated.
 Firmware patches keep your firewall up to date and protect you from newly identified security flaws.
 Users need to upgrade their software frequently.
-For personal and home firewalls users, they can update directly, while for larger businesses firewalls users, they may need to double-check network configuration and compatibility beforehand.
+For personal and home firewall users, they can update directly, while larger businesses firewalls users, may need to double-check network configuration and compatibility beforehand.

 - Use a whitelist to limit accessible ports and hosts.
 Inbound traffic should be denied by default.
 Set a rigorous whitelist of trustworthy IP addresses for incoming and outbound connections.
 User access privileges should be limited to those that are absolutely necessary.
 It's easier to maintain security by allowing access just when it's needed rather than rescinding permission and repairing damage after an occurrence.